 Don – 11th Armored Cavalry Regiment at the Fulda Gap

 In this second episode with Don Snedeker we talk to him about his time after his tour of Vietnam when he served in West Germany.
-From 1974 to 1986 Don served in a number of roles but most noticeably he was assigned to the 11th Armored Cavalry Regiment in Fulda, one of the locations … Read more
+From 1974 to 1986 Don served in a number of roles but most noticeably he was assigned to the 11th Armored Cavalry Regiment in Fulda, one of the locations where … Read more

 My father was a Stasi spy…